No Results Found

 Cryptocurrencies do not accrue interest over time and are now subject to capital gains taxes.
 This suggests that digital currencies should be considered a speculative trading tool more than anything else.
 It could potentially offer rich payouts if an investor can manage to buy low and sell high, but carrying the attendant risk of any volatile asset without the guaranteed upside of interest.

 Most retail investors understand that investing always carries some degree of risk.
-For investors that relish the Wild West atmosphere around bitcoin and other digital currencies, advisors have the task of telling their clients that cryptocurrency’s volatility makes it a very speculative asset class and to treat crypto as an alternative investment.
+For investors that relish the Wild West atmosphere around bitcoin and other digital currencies, advisers have the task of telling their clients that cryptocurrency’s volatility makes it a very speculative asset class and to treat crypto as an alternative investment.
 As a rule-of-thumb, institutional investors invest less than 1% of their overall assets in alternative investments.
 Individual investors buying crypto may want to consider their risk tolerance.

 The Last Word is Pending